 Why is the magnifying glass important in this project?
 Find out in the video.

-The book is housed in a refined case, that not only protects the book and its contents, but also functions as a stand to showcase the precious publication and its accompanying artefacts.
+The book comes with a sophisticated case, that not only protects the book and its contents, but can also serve as a stand to or a showcase for the precious publication and its accompanying artefacts.